jakobnissen/jakobnissen.github.io/posts/latency.md

 └──      return %9
 ) => Int64```

-This is Julia IR, which might be a little hard to read, but the code is equivalent to:
+This is Julia [IR code](https://en.wikipedia.org/wiki/Intermediate_representation), which might be a little hard to read, but the code is equivalent to:

 @@juliacode
 ```julia